-ACE meets one or more times per year with the Department of Personnel Management on state employee compensation issues and benefits and testifies before the Wisconsin Legislatures’s Joint Committee on Employment Relations (JCOER) on the compensation plan.
+ACE meets one or more times per year with the Division of Personnel Management on state employee compensation issues and benefits, and testifies before the Wisconsin Legislatures’s Joint Committee on Employment Relations (JCOER) on the compensation plan.

 Compensation history since 2009

-Act 10 required that the employee share of health insurance premiums increase from approximately 6 percent to 12.6 percent.
-This equates to an increased annual cost of approximately $1,000 for family coverage.
-This equals approximately 2.6 percent for an employee with a wage of $18 per hour.
+- Health Insurance Contribution.
+Act 10 increased employee health insurance contributionsfrom approximately 6% to 12.6%.
+This equated to an increased annual cost of approximately $1,000 for family coverage.
+This equaled approximately 2.6% reduction in total compensation for an employee with a wage of $18 per hour.